 Stages of UPSC CSE Examination:

-UPSC CSE is a two-stage exam consisting of:
+UPSC CSE is a three-stage exam consisting of:

-2. Civil Services Main Examination (Written & Interview) for the selection of candidates for various services & posts as mentioned in official notification.
+3. Civil Services Interview for the selection of candidates for various services & posts as mentioned in the official notification

 Official Notification of UPSC: